 There must be adequate funds budgeted to implement and support the technological resources and to train instructional staff to use the resources to improve educational outcomes.

+Procurement of technological resources should be done in collaboration with teachers and technical support staff, as appropriate.
+Whenever possible, a pilot period to test the resource should occur prior to full purchase.

 Deployment of Technology to Schools

-The superintendent shall oversee the development of the school system’s technology deployment plan.
-The plan will be designed to ensure organized, effective and efficient means of deploying new information and communications technologies.
-The superintendent shall develop procedures that outline the strategy of the technology deployment plan.
+The superintendent shall oversee the development of the school system’s technology deployment and refresh plan.
+The plan will be designed to ensure organized, effective, efficient and sustainable means of deploying and maintaining technology resources and will establish appropriate refresh/replacement cycles.
+The superintendent shall develop procedures that outline the strategy of the technology deployment and refresh plan.

 Electronic Communication and Other Collaborative Tools